yuvipaloozie/Regime-Aware-Sector-Trading/README.md

 7.  **`main.py` & `app.py`:** The core orchestration.

 ## Results and Evaluations
 The comparative performance evaluates the dynamic regime-aware strategy against an equally-weighted sector baseline and the broader S&P 500 index.
+While total and annualized returns may not necessarily exceed that of the benchmarks, the strategy provides strong risk adjusted returns more appropriate for larger fund sizes.

 ### Model Performance (Out of Sample)